OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 user_assets.json
 ================

-A list of additional assets in the course.
-Typically videos.
+A list of additional assets in the course, typically videos

 .. autointerface:: nti.contenttypes.presentation.interfaces.INTIVideo